 When is Rent Due?

 According to § 521-21(b), rent is due at the time and place agreed to by both parties.
 Unless otherwise stated, rent is payable at the start of any term of one month or less, or in equal monthly installments payable at the beginning of each month for longer terms.
-There is no grace period stipulated by state law.
+There is no grace period required per state law.

-Emergency (§ 521-53): Landlords do not need to give notice to enter in the case of an emergency.
+Emergency (§ 521-53(b)): Landlords do not need to provide tenants notice to enter in the event of an emergency.

-Non-Emergency (§ 521-53): Landlords must only enter during reasonable hours and give at least two (2) days’ notice to tenants of their intent to enter, unless it is impractical to do so.
+Non-Emergency (§ 521-53(b)): Landlords can only enter during reasonable hours and have to give tenants a minimum of two (2) days’ notice prior to entering (unless it is impractical to do so).

 - Inventory Checklist (§ 521-42): Prior to the tenants moving in, landlords are required to conduct an inventory of the premises and provide tenants with a written record of it that specifies the condition of the premises and any furnishings or appliances provided.

 - Lead-Based Paint Disclosure: In accordance with federal law, landlords are required to disclose lead-based paint hazards in the rental property.
-Additionally, they must supply this document about lead-based hazards to tenants.
+Additionally, they must supply a pamphlet regarding about lead-based hazards to tenants.

 - Names and Addresses (§ 521-43(a)): The names and addresses of the owner of the premises as well as anyone authorized to manage the premises must be disclosed.